 Shopify.
 A proprietary ecommerce platform that offers online retailers a suite of services including payments, marketing, shipping and customer engagement tools to simplify the process of running an online store.
 Shopify pros include ease of use and low cost.
 Cons include limitations for both SEO and design.

 WooCommerce.
 An open-source ecommerce system packaged as a plugin for Wordpress.
 It is scalable, and designed for small to large-sized online retailers.
 A steeper learning curve, but it's powered by Wordpress…which means open source flexibility, scalability, and plugins for everything you need, including SEO website optimization. <br />

-If you took a look at Shopify or WooCommerce and decided this was not in fact a DIY task, reach out to connect with web design or digital marketing experts from ThoughtLab today.
+If you took a look at Shopify or WooCommerce and decided this was not in fact a DIY task, reach out to connect with web design experts from ThoughtLab today.
 If we can't help, we'll steer you in the right direction.